 In sum: music is powerful.
 Music does not need to be complex, or full of intellectualism, to comfort us.
 To the contrary, sometimes the simplest lyrical messages and musical sounds provide the greatest solace.
-Music can be a refuge for the weary body and/or soul.
-Billy Joel perfectly summarized the power of music when he said: “I think music in itself is healing.
+Music can be a refuge for the weary body and soul.
+Billy Joel perfectly described the power of music when he said: “I think music in itself is healing.
 It’s an explosive expression of humanity.
 It’s something we are all touched by.
 No matter what culture we’re from, everyone loves music.”

-May this playlist simply remind you to stop, and enjoy the music.
+May this playlist simply remind you to STOP, and enjoy the music.

 Play on, my friends.